e-dream-ai/backend/README.md

 Verifies the identity of clients connecting to the server via sockets and adds user data to logic

+## Authentication

+Authentication is handled by [Passport](https://www.npmjs.com/package/passport).
+It provides various strategies that act as middleware to process and validate authentication requests.
+This application uses next strategies for authentication.

+### BearerStrategy

+Authenticates users using JWT issued by Amazon Cognito.

+### HeaderAPIKeyStrategy

+Authenticates users using an API key provided in the request header.

 ## Scripts

 TS scripts to execute a process.